timotheetacca/CDataframe_tacca_tran/README.md

 ### Install

-You can also directly install the latest release of our project from [here](https://github.com/timotheetacca/CDataframe_tacca_tran)
+You can also directly install the latest release of our project from [here](https://github.com/timotheetacca/CDataframe_tacca_tran).
+Be sure to download the version of the project you want (`graphic_interface` or `main`)

 ![download_cd](https://github.com/timotheetacca/CDataframe_tacca_tran/assets/66522009/f9067b4c-72d6-43ac-88a9-c637147a1cb0)